35 GTA 5 Locations Based on Real Life

 Safe Phrasing: Sandy Shores is a composite of Salton Sea and California desert towns.

-Do Not Say: Do not call it only Bombay Beach or only Desert Shores.
+Accuracy Note: Do not call it only Bombay Beach or only Desert Shores.

 Source: Sandy Shores Source